-A by participants listing will be provided for those participants who did not meet at least 1 eligibility (inclusion or exclusion) criteria.
+A by participant listing will be provided for those participants who did not meet at least 1 eligibility (inclusion or exclusion) criteria.
 The listing will present the eligibility criterion (or criteria if more than 1 deviation) that the participant did not meet and related comments, if collected.

 Important protocol deviations occurring after participants entered the study are documented during routine monitoring.
-Any important deviations identified will be included in a byparticipant listing.
-The number and percentage of participants with important protocol deviations by deviation category (eg, eligibility criteria, informed consent) will be summarized by GS-1720 cohort and overall for the Safety Analysis Set.
+Any important deviation identified will be included in a byparticipant listing.
+The number and percentage of participants with important protocol deviations by deviation category (eg, eligibility criteria, informed consent) will be summarized for the Safety Analysis Set.